 South side of Chicago is still the south side of Chicago.

-And it's still it's still what it was when he got there and it hasn't changed.
+Lake Erie, it's still there, and it's still what it was when he got there, and it hasn't changed.

-Uh the uh the work that he did was the un as a as a state senator from Illinois to clean up all kinds of messes and make paradise that hasn't happened.
+The work that he did as a state senator from Illinois to clean up all kinds of messes and make paradise hasn't happened.

-But I also see that kind of John McCain scares me also.
+Well, but I also say that kind of John McCain scared me also.

 He does nothing for me.